 When a critically ill or premature baby needs to be transported to a facility for advanced care, it can be stressful and time-consuming.
 Community Healthcare System sponsors a neonatal transport system that allows us to care for premature and critically-ill babies from the other area hospitals at Community Hospital’s neonatal intensive care unit, or transport them to a children's hospital for subspecialty care or surgery.

 Our critical care transport team, which includes a respiratory therapist, physician, nurse practitioner, a physician assistant and nurse trained in specialty care medicine, is specially trained to monitor infant patients with intensive care needs.
-Each transport is assigned certain members based on the individual patient’s situation.
 The transport vehicle, a fully equipped intensive care level ambulance, enables the team to provide non-stop monitoring and vital life support.

 Cuddler ProgramNICU stays may last as long as three months, and many parents can’t afford to be there on a full-time basis.
 Through our Cuddler Program, we offer parents peace of mind with volunteer “cuddlers” who spend time with your baby when you can’t.
 Research has proven that the extra attention and care these cuddlers show an infant—in between parental visits and physician and nurse rounds—leads to faster weight gain, shorter hospital stays, and improved social, emotional and physical development.
 You can take solace in the fact that our NICU cuddlers are available to provide the human touch that babies need.
 By simply holding the babies and quietly reading or singing to them, our cuddlers can help babies develop and grow.
 Despite the cute title, these specialists are highly trained, maintain strict hand washing and infection control practices in the NICU, and adhere to all hospital policies and confidentiality requirements.